morganthomas/winning-arguments/winning-arguments.md

 What is winning?
 For starters, winning is most often something that happens to people in the context of games (chess, baseball, etc.).

-Question: is winning something that ever happens *except* in the context of some game?
+Question: is winning something that ever happens to people *except* in the context of some game?

 Let's consider the phrase "winning at life."
 Winning at life is a form of winning, at least on a surface inspection of the phrase.
 One can also hypothesize that "winning at life" is in some usages a phrase with its own particular meaning that doesn't decompose as winning in the context of life, in the same way that a "close shave" doesn't always refer to a shave that was close.